ohmyzsh/ohmyzsh/CONTRIBUTING.md

 If you find one, comment on it so we can know there are more people supporting it.

 If not, you can go ahead and create an issue.
-Please copy to anyone relevant (_eg_ plugin maintainers) by mentioning their GitHub handle (starting with `@`) in your message.
+Please copy to anyone relevant (e.g. plugin maintainers) by mentioning their GitHub handle (starting with `@`) in your message.

 ## Submitting Pull Requests